tipogi/honey-badger-land/wallets/hardware/coldcard.md

 ## Firmware
-**CAUTION!**: Our ColdCard model is `mk3`.
+This is an advanced hardware wallet, first play with *trezor* and *bitbox* **CAUTION!**: Our ColdCard model is `mk3`.
 Before upgrade, check if our device has a compatible version.
 Go to the following URL and find the latest version:
 ```bash
 https://coldcard.com/docs/upgrade